MicrosoftDocs/visualstudio-docs/docs/extensibility/extensibility-hello-world.md

 ---
 # Create your first extension: Hello World

 This Hello World example walks you through creating your first extension for Visual Studio.
-This tutorial will show you how to add a new command to Visual Studio.
+This tutorial shows you how to add a new command to Visual Studio.

 In the process, you will learn how to: